Paraprofessional wages/rights under FLSA | TCTA

 Generally, the FLSA requires that employees who work more than 40 hours in a one-week period be paid at a rate of 1.5 times their normal hourly rate for hours worked in excess of 40.
 Some factors to consider:

 • Workweek: The employer can begin the workweek on any day of the week and at any hour of the day, but it must be a period of 168 hours during seven consecutive 24-hour periods.
-Most workweeks are the same as calendar weeks, running from Sunday through Saturday, but a workweek could start on Tuesday and run through Monday, for example.
+Most workweeks are the same as calendar weeks, running from Sunday through Saturday, but a workweek could start on Wednesday and run through Tuesday, for example.
 To determine if someone has worked in excess of 40 hours, each workweek must be reviewed independently.

 • Hours worked: Generally, employees who are “engaged to wait,” meaning they are told to be available to do something, can count the “waiting” time as work hours.
 If an employee is completely relieved of all duties until a certain definite time, and can use the time as the employee sees fit, the “waiting” time does not count as work hours.
 Once an employee starts the workday, all time spent traveling must be counted as hours worked; however, traveling between home and the workplace does not count.